Camino Le Puy Way: Stage 17 Days & 6 Nights 4.2 Read 4 reviews

 Single Rooms & Solo Walkers

 If you require single rooms within your party we would be happy to accommodate you although there is a single room supplement payable.
-Solo walkers are also welcome with a solo supplement payable.
+Solo walkers are also welcome, and again, a supplement is payable.

 Daily breakfasts and dinners at your hotels are included.
 Breakfasts are buffet-style and dinners will be the “meal of the day” at the hotel.
 If you want a choice for dinner you can pay a supplement.
 You can order packed lunches at your hotel the evening before (ranging from €7 to €10) or you can buy lunch in grocery stores, cafes and restaurants en route.

 - 6 Nights in either 1 or 2* hotels

 - Baggage transfers

 - Detailed maps, a guide book and information pack.

 - Organisational assistance and backup from our partner in France and our UK office

 - Travel to Le Puy-en-Velay and from Nasbinals

 - Lunches, drinks and snacks